SilverLinings89/Waveguide/Progress.md

 - The first layer of the PML should have no PML material.
 That would have the advantage of it not effecting the dofs directly at the surface.
 This might improve convergence behaviour because the surface dofs couple into that first layer and are therefore subject to a decrease in field amplitude.
 The implementation should be straight forward.
 (Done)
 - I need a solid setup to run my code remotely on my KIT PC because of RAM constraints.
 (Done)
 - I should add output for the number of inner dofs vs boundary method dofs for the non-local and local problem and output them.
 This can be done pretty easily.
 (Done)
+- I should run tests for higher element orders.
+(Done)
 - For HSIE I should write code to compute the norm of the non-nedelec dofs in the solution vector.
 This would help to see if there is something extremly weird going on.
-- I should run tests for higher element orders.
 - I should run tests for higher level sweeping.
 - I can implement a search for the ideal geometry by also performing material optimization.
 The material tensors consist of two terms: epsilon_r for inside or outside the waveguide and the material tensor for the shape transformation.
 Currently, my adjoint based approach uses only optimizations in the parameters fed into the material tensor computation.
 I could also compute if a cell should be inside or outside the domain with an integral over the cell and \Delta epsilon = 1.